Culture

 St. Petersburg police detained 18 year-old singer Diana Loginova after she performed a famous protest song that calls for Russian President Vladimir Putin to be overthrown, local media reported on Oct.
 15.

-Loginova and her fellow bandmates from Stoptime were filmed earlier this week performing "Swan Lake Cooperative," a song by Russian rapper Noize MC.
+Loginova and her fellow bandmates from Stoptime were filmed earlier this week performing Russian rapper Noize MC's "Swan Lake Cooperative" and Monetochka's "You're a Soldier."
 Video footage of their performance shows the crowd actively singing along with them.

-Noize MC was labeled a "foreign agent" by the Russian government in November 2022, and has lived in exile since the start of the full-scale war.
+Both Noize MC and Monetochka have been labeled "foreign agents" by the Russian government and have been living abroad since the start of the full-scale war.

-His song "Swan Lake Cooperative" was labeled "extremist" in the spring of 2025, with the St. Petersburg Prosecutor's Office claiming it "poses a threat to children’s health" and "encourages negative attitudes toward government officials, particularly the President of Russia and his supporters."
+Noize MC's song "Swan Lake Cooperative" was labeled "extremist" in the spring of 2025, with the St. Petersburg Prosecutor's Office claiming it "poses a threat to children’s health" and "encourages negative attitudes toward government officials, particularly the president of Russia and his supporters."

-The band Stoptime has previously performed songs by other artists labeled as "foreign agents" by the Russian government.
-Such public acts have become increasingly risky in Russia, as authorities intensify their crackdown on dissent amid the ongoing full-scale war in Ukraine.
+Performing songs by artists labeled as "foreign agents" by the Russian government has become increasingly risky in Russia, as authorities intensify their crackdown on dissent amid the ongoing full-scale war in Ukraine.

 The drummer and guitarist from Stoptime were reportedly also questioned but later released by the police, according to local media outlet Fontanka.